- Strengths & Weaknesses

 Turns out, you need to to sign up for an account using the “log in” button in the top-right corner, not using the buttons that are on the product page(s).

 Opera (read our Opera review) gave us an error that said the link was trying to open an unknown protocol, in this case “ttps:.”
 We can’t say for sure, but our best guess is that the link for the signup button is missing an “h” at the beginning, resulting in it leading nowhere.

 Setting Up LogMeOnce

 Although you can create an account and log in, you can’t actually access LogMeOnce until you finish a few steps.
-First, you’ll need to install the extension, which is available for Chrome, Firefox, Safari, Internet Explorer and Microsoft Edge.
+First, you’ll need to install the extension, which is available for Chrome, Firefox, Safari and Microsoft Edge.
 After that, LogMeOnce asks you to install a local application, which enables backups, local storage and import functionality.